 If you are yet to go on the school I cannot recommend it enough, to have this amount of fun whilst learning so much is almost criminal.
 Nobody left the circuit on Monday without a smile on their face, or indeed without being able to ride the bikes they love the most, much, much better.

 Thanks to all at CSS, especially Donna, Spidey, Cookie and Glen.

-IMAGES COURTESY OF Gary and Maria, www.picman.co.ukEnjoy more Fast Bikes reading in the four-weekly magazine.
+IMAGES COURTESY OF Gary and Maria, www.picman.co.ukEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.